jmlw/great-big-example-application/README.md

 ### Managing dependencies

-For example, to add [Leaflet][] library as a runtime dependency of your application, you would run following command:
+For example, to add [Leaflet][] library as a runtime dependency of your application, you would run the following command:

     yarn add --exact leaflet

-To benefit from TypeScript type definitions from [DefinitelyTyped][] repository in development, you would run following command:
+To benefit from TypeScript type definitions from [DefinitelyTyped][] repository in development, you would run the following command:

     yarn add --dev --exact @types/leaflet